MR-Alyousif/InternMe-Frontend/README.md

 # InternMe-Frontend

+> NOTE: some routes like `/student-profile` can only be accessed through manually appending the path to the URL.
+This behaviour would change when we integrate with the backend as the project has two types of users `company` and `student` (currently profile opens only the `/company-profile` route). `/trainin-details` too.
+No pages are missing in compare to figma (maybe I forgot something here).

 ## about us

 "InternMe" is a flexible online platform designed to connect eager students with reputable companies that provide a variety of training opportunities.
 Whether it's summer training, internships, or cooperative programs, InternMe is the central hub for students to explore, discover, and ultimately secure their ideal training placement.